jerabaul29/OpenMetBuoy-v2021a/README.md

 - As a preprint: https://www.researchgate.net/publication/357712696_OpenMetBuoy-v2021_an_easy-to-build_affordable_customizable_open_source_instrument_for_oceanographic_measurements_of_drift_and_waves_in_sea_ice_and_the_open_ocean , and as pdf on this repository (see **latest_preprint_MDPI_2022.pdf**),
 - As a published paper (open access, CC-BY license): https://www.mdpi.com/2076-3263/12/3/110 .

+*NOTE*: following reviewer feedback during the review process, we had to cut some technical discussions in the published manuscripts, as these were seen as "engineering" and not science.
+We believe some of these discussions were important (and in fact we have been asked several times about technical points related to the cut content), so we recommend to read the preprint: https://www.researchgate.net/publication/357712696_OpenMetBuoy-v2021_an_easy-to-build_affordable_customizable_open_source_instrument_for_oceanographic_measurements_of_drift_and_waves_in_sea_ice_and_the_open_ocean .
+In particular, the methodology for the power consumption is available there in Table 1 legend.

 You can either build the OMB yourself using the resources available on this repository (total cost of the parts: around 550-600USD in late 2022), or buy it as a turn-key (but still open source and hackable) product from LabMaker Gmbh for a reasonable cost (around 1200USD in late 2022): https://www.labmaker.org/collections/earth-and-ecology/products/openmetbuoy (note: the screenshot under is from Sept.
 2022, price and conditions at LabMaker may vary, and I am not affiliated to Labmaker nor getting any money from LabMaker).

 ![OMB_Labmaker](https://user-images.githubusercontent.com/8382834/191990617-ad533b96-0d03-4e05-a78f-1240b57d4700.png)